Hello Forex Traders,

 Horizontal lines also have more importance once price action respects that level multiple times but it is not a prerequisite for validity.
 A horizontal line that has one price point is a support or resistance.
 A horizontal line that has multiple points is a potentially a stronger support or resistance and could be the top or bottom of a range.

-In theory, both horizontal lines and trend lines can be used for trading break outs.
-Trading break outs has big advantages – primarily because traders avoid lots of moments where price action is indecisive.
-Price action does tend to consolidate the majority of the time and trading break outs gives the advantage of entering when the market has a higher change of moving in your favor.
+In theory, both horizontal lines and trend lines can be used for trading breakouts.
+Trading breakouts have big advantages – primarily because traders avoid lots of moments where price action is indecisive.
+Price action does tend to consolidate the majority of the time and trading breakouts give the advantage of entering when the market has a higher chance of moving in your favor.

 There is a difference when trading trend lines or horizontal lines.
-The angle is the primary focus point, because there is also a difference between trading shallow trend lines, regular trend lines and steep trend lines.
+The angle is the primary focal point because there is also a difference between trading shallow trend lines, regular trend lines and steep trend lines.

-These trend lines, however, still have plenty of space towards the next bottom or top (support or resistance) and that is the primary reason why the breakout is often less volatile than trend lines with shallow angle or horizontal trend lines.
-All break outs tend to have their ups and downs before a 1 directional price action occurs but regular trend lines are the most “stable” in their break outs.
+These trend lines, however, still have plenty of space towards the next bottom or top (support or resistance) and that is the primary reason why the breakout is often less volatile than trend lines with a shallow angle or horizontal trend lines.
+All breakouts tend to have their ups and downs before a 1 directional price action occurs but regular trend lines are the most “stable” in their breakouts.

-The “stable” break out will lead a good run in one direction before the currency bottoms or tops out on the lower time frames.
-Therefore using a tigher stop loss has a higher chance of succeeding here than in other examples.
-At that moment there is a good chance of a hook back or pullback to the price level of the broken trend line.
+The “stable” breakout will lead a good run in one direction before the currency bottoms or tops out on the lower time frames.
+Therefore using a tighter stop loss has a higher chance of succeeding here than in other examples.
+At that moment there is a good chance of a hook back or pull back to the price level of the broken trend line.
 But only after a good size price moment has been made.
-Both the break out (strike) and pullback (boomerang) are trade setups which the Winners Edge Trading room employs.
+Both the breakout (strike) and pullback (boomerang) are trade setups which the Winners Edge Trading room employs.

 Due to this lack of space to the next support or resistance, price action often moves choppier than usual.
-Forex traders are not willing to take a trade right in front of these levels so many up and downs are usually accompanied during this environment.
-Our trading room also has guidelines on how the break out should proceed.
+Forex traders are not willing to take a trade right in front of these levels so many up and downs are usually accompanied by this environment.
+Our trading room also has guidelines on how the breakout should proceed.

-Often enough the break of horizontal level is accompanied with lots of volatility and sudden moves up and down.
-The break out will see some follow through but often enough this potential is limited as price action wants to hook back to the broken horizontal level.
-Very frequently the currency actually makes a retracement after this break out.
+Often enough the break of the horizontal level is accompanied with lots of volatility and sudden moves up and down.
+The breakout will see some follow through but often enough this potential is limited as price action wants to hook back to the broken horizontal level.
+Very frequently the currency actually makes a retracement after this breakout.
 This retracement could even turn into a full fledge reversal.
-With horizontal levels it is safer to trade the 2nd break out or continuation trade setup, which in fact occurs when a break out and pullback have already occurred.
+With horizontal levels, it is safer to trade the 2nd breakout or continuation trade setup, which in fact occurs when a breakout and pullback have already occurred.

-Do you recognize it yourself when trading?
+Do you recognize the aspects of the horizontal line and trend line yourself drung forex trading?
 What do you think of trend lines and their angle?
 Let us know down below!